jonny21099/ATMMachine/README.md

 ### About
 This ATM machine stores all data on textfiles.
-Program inspired by a programming assignment found online on https://www.stat.ubc.ca/~ruben/WebPage2/Phase1.doc.
+Idea inspired by a programming assignment found online on https://www.stat.ubc.ca/~ruben/WebPage2/Phase1.doc.

 ### Install
 1. Download directory